SOP$_1$, SOP$_2$, and antichain tree property

-In Section 3, we introduce notions of tree-indiscernibilities ({\it $\alpha$, $\beta$, $\gamma$-indiscernibility}). $\beta$-indiscernibility appeared in [\ref{DS}] (it is called 3-fbti in [\ref{DS}]) in order to make witnesses of SOP$_1$ easier to handle.
-We show that $\beta$-indiscernibility preserves SOP$_1$, namely \begin{thmx} If $\varphi(x,y)$ witnesses SOP$_1$, then there exists a $\beta$-indiscernible tree $\la e_{\eta}\ra_{\eta\in\tree}$ which witnesses SOP$_1$ with $\varphi$, \end{thmx} and we will apply it to further problem.
-The outline of proof of Theorem \ref{beta} came from [\ref{DS}].
-However, the proof of \cite{DS} is missing an important part, so it is difficult to say that the desired conclusion has been fully proved.
-We make up for the missing parts and leave a complete proof here.
+In Section 3, we recall the notions of $\alpha$-indiscernibility and $\beta$-indiscernibility\footnote{$\alpha$-indiscernibility and $\beta$-indiscernibility appear in \cite{DS2} under the name $1$-fbti and $3$-fbti, respectively.
+See \cite[Definition 2.10, 2.14]{DS2}.}, and show that $\beta$-indiscernibility preserves SOP$_1$.
+Namely, \begin{thmx} If $\varphi(x,y)$ witnesses SOP$_1$, then there exists a $\beta$-indiscernible tree $\la e_{\eta}\ra_{\eta\in\tree}$ which witnesses SOP$_1$ with $\varphi$. \end{thmx} We will apply it to further problems.
+The outline of the proof of Theorem \ref{beta} is taken from [\ref{DS2}], a revised version of \cite{DS}.
+However, the proof of \cite{DS2} is missing an important part, so it is difficult to say that the desired conclusion has been fully proved.
+We make up for the missing parts and include complete proof.

-In Section 4, we introduce a notion of tree property, which is called {\it antichain tree property (ATP)} and investigate the relationship between ATP and other tree-properties.
-In particular, we show that ATP implies SOP$_1$.
-The main statement of Section 4 is that
+In Section 4, we introduce a notion of tree property, which is called {\it antichain tree property (ATP)}, and investigate the relationship between ATP and other tree properties.
+In particular, we show that ATP implies SOP$_1$ and TP$_2$, so we have the following diagram: